Freeport-McMoRan Inc. (FCX) Shares Up Despite Recent Market Volatility

-Freeport-McMoRan Inc. (NYSE: FCX)’s stock price has increased by 2.79 compared to its previous closing price of 38.37. but the company has seen a 4.23% gain in its stock price over the last five trading sessions.
+Freeport-McMoRan Inc. (NYSE: FCX)’s stock price has increased by 1.77 compared to its previous closing price of 40.20.
+However, the company has experienced a 7.63% gain in its stock price over the last five trading sessions.
+Barron’s reported on 10/17/22 that These Mining Stocks Have Taken a Beating.
+But Their Long-Term Outlook Shines.

 Is It Worth Investing in Freeport-McMoRan Inc. (NYSE: FCX) Right Now?